anoushkaalavilli/Final-Project/functional.md

 * The name of any files or tools that you will use to design the program.
 '''

-reactants = (input("Please enter the reactants of a chemical reaction.
-Choose a chemical reaction with only two reactants."))
+reactant1 = (input("Please enter the reactants of a chemical reaction.
+Choose a chemical reaction with only two reactants.
+Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.")) reactant2 = (input("Please enter the reactants of a chemical reaction.
+Choose a chemical reaction with only two reactants.
+Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur."))

 products = (input("Please enter the products of a chemical reaction.
-Choose a chemical reaction with only two reactants. "))
+Choose a chemical reaction with only two reactants.
+Choose a chemical reaction with only two reactants.
+Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur."))

+if (reactants) == "C" or (reactants) == "c":
+    print ("yes")